Welcome to our Governors’ section.

 I spent 16 years working as a leader in Schools, for the last 6 years I was one of only 2 Advanced Skills English Teachers in Devon, deployed into Schools to address underperformance or to support staff.
 I have also worked in the role of SENCO, and have a child with significant additional needs.
 I am now a journalist and business owner, but would like to use my background in education to support staff and school.

 I have been a parent governor since May 2018.

 I have served as a parent governor and chair of the PTFA at Clyst St Mary Primary School for 3 years.
 I would like to continue in this role in the new Three Rivers Federation.

-I have two children at Clyst St Mary School and am passionate about representing the views of fellow parents.
-I will endeavour to continue to put forward the voice of all parents should I be elected to the new governing body.
+I have two children at Clyst St Mary Primary School and am passionate about representing the views of fellow parents.
+I will endeavour to continue to put forward the voice of all parents as a member of the new governing body.

 I hope you all see me as an approachable member of the school community who ensures comprehensive challenge of school leadership.